 Hiring managers read resumes day after day and they are well-versed in cliche and overused phrases.
-Jobscan picks out negative keywords or “words to avoid” from your resume, including cliches and other words/phrases that will be red flags to the hiring manager.
+Jobscan picks out negative keywords or “words to avoid” from your resume.
+This includes cliches and other words/phrases that might cause a recruiter or hiring manager to roll their eyes.
 An example of a negative keyword is “team player.”
 While it’s an important skill, it isn’t quantifiable and is used in far too many resumes.

 Resume Word Count

 Many ATS use something called signal-to-noise ratio, which means that pertinent information is compared to irrelevant information.
 So, using less text can actually help increase your resume’s relevance.
 As a rule of thumb, aim for a one-page resume if you have zero to 10 years of work experience.
 If you have more than 10 years of work experience, you can use a two-page resume—but only if you have enough quality content to require two pages.
 If you pad your resume with fluff, a hiring manager might miss important information.
 If you are in academia, you’ll use a curriculum vitae (CV) instead, which can be much longer.
 Many countries outside the U.S. have their own resume practices—for example, longer resumes are the norm in Australia.

 The hard and soft skills comparisons do exactly what it sounds like: they compare the skills included in the job description to those mentioned on your resume.
 Many ATS consider frequency a factor—the more often a skill or keyword appears, the more important it is deemed—and that is reflected in the match rate.